Vantiq/vantiq-extension-sources/camelConnector/README.md

 Messages are sent to the source as _notifications_, and are delivered as _events_ to the associated source.
-Messages sent to Vantiq from the component/connector will arrive as Vail objects, where the property names correspond to the Map keys.
+Messages sent to Vantiq from the component/connector will arrive as VAIL objects, where the property names correspond to the Map keys.
 The Vantiq Component expects messages in an exchange to arrive in the form of a Java Map.
 However, messages arriving in Json format will be accepted as well.
 When constructing your Camel Application, you must keep this in mind.